 Almost all PAH patients can benefit from engaging in light exercise.
 Joining a formal pulmonary rehab program is the best option.
 The programs help patients to build stamina and control their breathing as they work on exercising.

 However, for those who can’t manage, it helps to consult a physician about other activities like walking or swimming.
 Additionally, there’s a special yoga program for people with PAH.
+Whatever form of exercise it is that you choose, it’s very important that this comes with approval from your doctor, just to stay on the safe side.
+Always remember that you should refrain from overdoing your exercise to such an extent that you’ll be breathless, or that you’ll start to feel any discomfort.

 With the right exercise, patients are able to walk more, breathe clearer, and feel better about life in general.
 Muscle strengthening helps too but lifting objects that are heavier than 15 pounds should be avoided.
 That’s because heavy lifting can strain the heart.